-Dr John C Taylor Professor of Innovation, Institute for Manufacturing (IfM), University of Cambridge
+Dr John C Taylor Professor of Innovation and Head of the Institute for Manufacturing (IfM), University of Cambridge

-Tim Minshall is the inaugural Dr John C Taylor Professor of Innovation at the Institute for Manufacturing, University of Cambridge.
-He is the Head both of the Institute for Manufacturing and the IfM’s Centre for Technology Management.
-He first joined the University in October 2002 as a University Lecturer in Technology Management, before becoming a Reader in Technology and Innovation Management.
+Tim is the inaugural Dr John C Taylor Professor of Innovation at the University of Cambridge, Head of the Institute for Manufacturing (IfM) and Head of the IfM’s Centre for Technology Management (CTM).
+His research, teaching and engagement activities are focused on the links between manufacturing and innovation.